Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game7_clue_analysis.md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The informed clues are highly specific to 'It' by referencing the shape-shifting entity, the clown form, the childhood town setting, the cyclical nature of its return, and its ability to manifest fears.
-They avoid any overlap with 'Dracula' or 'The Shining'.
+The clues are highly specific and descriptive, using precise paraphrases that directly point to 'It' without using any forbidden words.
+They capture the essence of the story's plot, themes, and antagonist's nature.

 ✅ Strengths:
 - Generally specific and relate to correct answer